Carrie Ann Christensen

 Current Phase: Park Planning

-Weigh in on the latest iteration of park designs that will guide long-term development all neighborhood park properties in Northeast/Southeast Minneapolis
+Weigh in on the latest iteration of park designs that will guide long-term development of all neighborhood park properties in Northeast/Southeast Minneapolis.

 The East of the River Park Plan will have extensive community engagement, and lots of different ways to participate.
 Throughout 2017-18, we will be in the parks, at community events, attending community meetings, and trying to talk with as many people as we can.
 Here are a few ways that you can get involved: